amusto/react-email-app/README.md

-# Example Fullstack application built with React and Node
+# Email Survey application built with React and Node
 Fullstack React App (Mongo, Express, React, Node)
 Simple fullstack application using React, Redux, Node and Express for server side.
 Using a middleware approach on the Node driven server to manage Google authentication and shopping cart details.

+Create a Survey and enter all content then email it to your list.
+Users receive the email and can respond.
+All responses are counted and displayed on the Survey list.

 Live Demo on Heroku
 http://emailsurveys.musto.io